Arepas con Queso

 • Step 2

-In a large bowl whisk together cornmeal and salt, add warm water and mix by hand until fully combined and there are no dry lumps.
-Cover with a clean kitchen towel and let rest for 5 minutes.
+In a large bowl, whisk together the cornmeal and salt.
+Add the warm water and mix by hand until thoroughly combined and there are no dry lumps.
+Cover with a clean kitchen towel and let it rest for 5 minutes.

 • Step 3

 Divide the dough into 10 equal portions.
-Lightly wet your hands to prevent dough from sticking.
+Lightly wet your hands to prevent the dough from sticking.

 • Step 4

-Take a ball of dough and press two fingers into the center to create a small indentation.
-Fill it with about a tablespoon of cheese, then form the dough over to cover it and reroll it again into a ball.
+Take a ball of dough and press two fingers into the center to create a slight indentation.
+Fill it with about a tablespoon of cheese, then form the dough over to cover it and re-roll it into a ball.
 Flatten into a disk and set aside.

 • Step 5

-Melt 1 tablespoon of butter in a nonstick skillet or cast iron pan.
-Add arepas and cook until golden brown on each side, about 3-4 minutes.
+Melt the butter in a nonstick skillet or cast iron pan.
+Add the arepas and cook until golden brown on each side, about 3-4 minutes.
+[Note: Use more butter as needed.]

 • Step 6

-Place seared arepas onto a parchment lined baking sheet and bake for an additional 10-15 minutes.
+Place the seared arepas onto a parchment-lined baking sheet and bake for 10-15 minutes.

 • Step 7

-Remove from oven, allow to cool slightly and serve warm.
+Remove from the oven, allow to cool slightly, and serve warm.